chrisjsherm/docker-compose-lamp/README.md

 ## Installation

 - Clone this repository on your local computer
-- configure .env as needed
+- Configure .env as needed
-- Run the `docker-compose up -d`.
+- Run the `docker-compose` command

 ```shell
 git clone https://github.com/sprintcube/docker-compose-lamp.git